 Ideal candidates for OSNAP are graduate students in PhD (or PhD equivalent)programs who are engaged in neuroscience research and are within 2 years from completing their PhD (or PhD equivalent) programs or recent postdoctoral fellows who are no more than 2 years into their research fellowships.

 International trainees (graduate or postdoctoral level) who are training at US institutions are eligible for nomination for the OSNAP award.
 International trainees who are training at institutions outside of the US but in North America are eligible for nomination for the OSNAP award.

 - The nominator should submit all nomination materials by the deadline of January 30, 2024.
 Nomination materials are uploaded.

 - Program director or mentor nomination letter for a current PhD (or PhD equivalent) candidate or an early stage postdoctoral fellow, describing the qualifications of the nominee including previous and current research training and accomplishments, personal characteristics that set them apart, evidence of astute scientific research skills and critical thinking, as well as enthusiasm for working with others.

 - A cover letter by the nominee describing their future research interests, research goals, why they should be selected for the award, and how the award will affect their career.
 The letter should also indicate which NIH institute (s) is of interest.

-Award recipients will be announced in April 2022 and will be invited to visit the NIH either in person at the Bethesda, MD campus or virtually (if necessary) for an Award Symposium in 2022.
+Award recipients will be announced in late Spring 2024 and will be invited to visit the NIH either in person at the Bethesda, MD campus or virtually (if necessary) for an Award Symposium in 2024.

 The OSNAP Award includes: